Gigaspaces/xap-docs/site/content/xap/12.3/started/xap-tutorial-part1.markdown

 ```

-{{%info%}}In the following parts of this tutorial we will introduce you the different schemas that support the XAP Spring integration.
-We will also use the Annotations to configure and inject components.{{%/info%}}
+{{%note%}}In the following parts of this tutorial we will introduce you the different schemas that support the XAP Spring integration.
+We will also use the Annotations to configure and inject components.{{%/note%}}